-Group's financing position remained stable, and deposit funding increased in comparison to the previous year.
-The Bank lowered Prime rate by 0.10 percentage points to 0.20 percent.
-The decrease was based on the development of general market rates and came into effect as of 1 March 2018.
-Deposits grew to EUR 1,718.2 million (EUR 1,540.4 million), representing 58.2 percent (58.2 percent) of total funding.
-The ratio between deposits and loans increased to 150.7 percent (143.6 percent).
+Group's financing position remained stable, and the portion of deposit funding was maintained high.
+The Bank lowered Prime rate by 0.10 percentage points to 0.10 percent.
+The decrease was based on the development of general market rates and came into effect as of 1 October 2019.
+Deposits decreased to EUR 1,628.8 million (EUR 1,718.2 million), representing 53.6 percent (58.2 percent) of total funding.
+The ratio between deposits and loans increased to 158.8 percent (150.7 percent).